 But Tombstone, dubbed the Town Too Tough to Die, still had its frontier-era infrastructure and lots of colorful stories to share with a world increasingly fascinated by the old West.

-Of course, Tombstone is most famous for its Gunfight at the O.K.
+Tombstone is most famous for its Gunfight at the O.K.
 Corral on Oct.
 26, 1881 near Fremont and Third streets.
-The shootout involved Wyatt, Virgil, and Morgan Earp and Doc Holliday vs. Ike Clanton, his gang and Sheriff Johnny Behan.
+The shootout involved Wyatt, Virgil, and Morgan Earp, and Doc Holliday vs. Ike and Billy Clanton, Tom and Frank McLaury, and Billy Claiborne.

-Tombstone's mining boom lasted for less than three decades but that vibrant era was enough to fuel a tourism trade that shows no sign of stopping well into the 21st century.
+Tombstone's mining boom lasted for less than three decades but that vibrant era was enough to fuel a tourism trade that's been going strong for more than 70 years.